• Skip to primary navigation

 1. Brown the ground beef in a skillet on medium high heat.

-This recipe calls for one pound of ground beef.
+This hamburger helper recipe calls for one pound of ground beef.
 (You can use half a pound, or increase it to a pound and a half, depending on your family's needs, doing so doesn't affect the sauce consistency.)

 Ground beef browning in a skillet